Despite the vast array of online courses available today, Domestika and Udemy are undoubtedly among the best of their kind.

 - Demanding standards for course quality

 Currently, Domestika stands in a prime position when it comes to online courses for creatives and art aficionados.
-Its intuitive, aesthetically appealing layout attracts eager learners looking for out-of-the-box courses and great deals.
+The platform’s intuitive, aesthetically appealing layout attracts eager learners looking for out-of-the-box courses and great deals.

-Providing high-production video-based classes ranging from illustration to photography and crafts, Domestika is a fantastic option for anyone looking to learn creative skills from highly qualified experts.
+Providing professionally produced video classes on topics such as knitting, illustration, ceramics, and digital art, Domestika is a fantastic option for anyone looking to learn creative skills from highly qualified experts.

-Udemy, on the other hand, is one of the most sought-after online platforms due to the diversity of its courses.
+Udemy, on the other hand, is one of the most sought-after online platforms due to its diversity of courses.

-Home to 130,000 courses, Udemy definitely has something for everyone, especially beginner-level courses for curious minds who want to grasp something new or enhance their skills in a specific field.
+Home to over 180,000 courses, Udemy definitely has something for everyone, especially beginner-level classes for curious minds who want to grasp something new or enhance their skills in a specific area.

 Domestika vs Udemy: Courses

-While both Domestika and Udemy have a lot to offer, they differ quite a bit.
+While both Domestika and Udemy have much to offer, they differ quite a bit.

-Domestika offers a learning experience focused on artistic/creative skills through segmented video-based lessons taught by hand-picked experts.
-The high-quality production value makes it unique in terms of presentation, tone, and style.
+Domestika offers a learning experience focused on artistic/creative skills through segmented lessons taught by hand-picked experts.
+The platform’s sublime production makes it a real gem in terms of presentation, tone, and style.

-With lessons primarily taught in Spanish with subtitles available in English, courses are very consistent and in-depth in terms of content.
-There’s also a growing list of English-language courses, but it’s still somewhat limited.
+With lessons primarily taught in Spanish (subtitled in multiple languages), course content is very consistent and in-depth.
+There’s also a growing list of courses taught in English, although it’s still somewhat limited.

-Domestika courses usually run for 3-10 hours, broken up into digestible chunks which may also require students to participate on the message board, share completed tasks, and showcase their results.
+Domestika courses usually run between 2-10 hours, broken up into digestible chunks, which commonly require students to participate on the message board, share completed tasks, and showcase their projects.

-Since Domestika has a professional in-house production team that oversees course creation and content it tends to guarantee a certain standard of quality and engagement.
+Since Domestika has a dedicated in-house production team that oversees course content and visuals, it’s safe to say that the platform guarantees a high-quality experience and loyal engagement.

-For learners looking to purchase multiple courses, you can take advantage of huge discounts with course bundles.
-These can reduce prices by up to 70%.
+Learners looking to purchase multiple courses can take advantage of huge discounts with course bundles.
+These can reduce prices by up to 70%!

 Even better, they don’t cost any more than normal courses!

-Udemy is also a pay-by-course platform and is very popular because of its enticing deals and collection of courses.
+Udemy is also a pay-by-course platform and is beloved for its enticing deals and comprehensive course collection.

 These tend to vary in duration — some lasting up to 17+ hours.
-Unlike Domestika, Udemy presents a larger range of language options, which in return, grants a more global audience.
+Unlike Domestika, Udemy presents a larger range of language options, which ultimately grants a more global, diverse audience.

-Presenting a wide selection of IT, marketing, and business-related courses, Udemy also houses a myriad of options for creatives such as music, arts & crafts, design, and photography.
+Presenting a wide selection of IT, marketing, and business-related courses, Udemy also houses a huge range of options for creatives, such as candle-making, floral design, and even stained glass classes!

-Although Domestika is renowned for being a hub for artists, Udemy is a great choice for beginners testing the waters.
+Although Domestika is renowned for being a hub for artists, Udemy is a great, budget-friendly alternative for beginners testing the waters.

 Being open to basically anyone who wants to monetize their skills, learning on Udemy can be hit or miss.
-There are no demanding teaching/technical requirements, which can make it hard at times to find an instructor that meets your expectations.
+Because previous teaching experience is not mandatory for Udemy instructors, finding a class that meets your expectations can be hard at times.

-This is not to say that there aren’t incredible teachers out there; it’s a matter of finding what approach or teaching style you tend to prefer.
+This is not to say that there aren’t incredible teachers out there; it’s a matter of finding your preferred approach or teaching style.

-The overall feel of Udemy is less curated than Domestika as its content is made up of lessons taught by many teachers around the world through more homemade, Youtube-like videos.
+The overall feel of Udemy is less curated than Domestika as its content is created by both professional and amateur instructors who record homemade, YouTube-like tutorials.

-In this sense, one can argue that comparing Udemy vs Domestika is a matter of quantity over quality, but the diversity of topics and low prices allow it to appeal to a broad audience.
+In this sense, one can argue that comparing Udemy vs Domestika is a matter of quantity over quality.
+However, Udemy’s diversity of topics and low prices allow it to appeal to a broad audience.

 Domestika vs Udemy: Pricing and value

-Both Udemy and Domestika have a one-off purchase system and do not require a monthly/yearly subscription in order to access courses.
+Both Udemy and Domestika primarily work on a one-off purchase model and do not demand a monthly/yearly subscription in order to access courses.

 I found prices to be friendly to all budgets and courses to be worth every penny!

-If you are inclined to sign up for courses on a regular basis, Domestika Pro is an attractive option at $30 a year.
-This subscription presents a list of perks such as a 20% discount on courses, access to free courses, completion certificates, and more visibility within the Domestika online community.
+If you are inclined to sign up for courses on a regular basis, the platform’s subscription plan, Domestika Plus, is an attractive option to consider.

 Check out the full list of benefits below.

-Udemy also works on a one-off purchase basis and is known for boasting uniquely low course rates usually set at approximately $14.
+Aside from its subscription plans, Udemy primarily works on a one-off purchase basis and boasts uniquely low course rates, commonly valued at approximately $14.

-However, one of the downsides is the way that Udemy displays its prices.
-They tend to go up and down according to how customers click throughout the page.
+However, one of the downsides is the way Udemy displays its prices.
+The platform tends to adjust prices at lightning speed according to how customers click throughout the page.

-This can take some getting used to for those new to the platform, however, I have to say it can get annoying.
+This can take some getting used to for those new to the platform.
+However, I have to say I still find it a little annoying.

-Udemy also has a 30-day refund policy which allows course buyers to receive their money back if they are not satisfied with their learning experience thus far.
+Udemy also has a 30-day refund policy, allowing course buyers to be reimbursed if unsatisfied with their learning experience.
 On Domestika, refunds are limited to 14 days.

 Regarding free courses, both platforms have something to offer.
-That said, Domestika offers access to a fairly limited amount of courses, and not on a permanent basis.
+That said, Domestika offers access to a fairly limited amount of free courses.
+This is also done here and there, and not necessarily on a frequent basis.

-In comparison, Udemy has a much larger collection of freebies on a permanent basis which is beneficial for both learners and teachers who are working on building an audience.
+In comparison, Udemy offers an ongoing collection of freebies, which benefits both learners and teachers working on building an audience.

 Udemy vs Domestika: Platform

-While Udemy and Domestika might share some features, the user experience is quite different.
+While Udemy and Domestika might share some features, the user experience on each is quite different.

-Domestika has a very intuitive navigation experience, while Udemy has a more “scattered” layout with extensive menu options which may lead to a somewhat frustrating experience.
+Domestika provides a smooth, intuitive navigation experience, while Udemy features more of a cluttered-like layout with extensive menu options that may lead to frustration.

-Both platforms work primarily via video-based lectures, but Domestika is more interactive with students throughout its courses.
-Udemy has certain limitations when it comes to using the message board which can ultimately result in a more limited, independent learning experience.
+Both platforms work via video lessons, but Domestika’s setup is more successful in encouraging student participation.
+On the other hand, Udemy has certain limitations when it comes to using the message board, which ultimately results in a more independent learning experience.

-Domestika also has several free, open-access social features, which is great news for those who “pop by” without even purchasing courses.
-It has become a hub for creatives looking for jobs or wanting to network and gain online relevance.
+Domestika also has several free, unlocked social features, which is great news for those who “pop by” without even purchasing courses.
+It has become a hub for creatives looking for jobs, wanting to network, and seeking artistic online relevance.

-Udemy also has a blog section where you can find inspiring success stories, useful tips & tricks for getting into the workforce, business updates, and a section devoted to social impact with partners.
+Udemy also has a blog section where you can find inspiring success stories, useful tips & tricks to enter the workforce, business updates, and a section devoted to social impact with partners.

-Ultimately, when comparing Udemy vs Domestika, both platforms perform well and you shouldn’t have any trouble buying and accessing courses.
+At the end of the day, both platforms perform very well, and you shouldn’t have any trouble buying and accessing courses.

 Udemy vs Domestika: For teachers